TD-coding/DDoS_Guide/source/standard_types/icmp.rst

   * If you are using a tool that displays the network protocols as numbered values, ICMP is protocol 1.

   * There are also ICMP type and code fields that identify what ICMP traffic is being sent or received.
-For a complete list of these types and codes, please see http://www.nthelp.com/icmp.html
+For a complete list of these types and codes, please clikc `here <http://www.nthelp.com/icmp.html>`_

 * If you identify an attack, try to leverage your upstream network service provider in order for them to mitigate the activity before it reaches your network.